Electrical Systems

 sulfuric acid

-A highly corrosive, oily acid.
-Sulfuric acid is widely used in industry.
+A highly corrosive, oily acid made of sulfur, oxygen, and hydrogen.
+Sulfuric acid is used as the electrolyte in lead-acid batteries.

 TCO